stjudecloud/docs/docs/guides/tools/chipseq.md

 ## Getting started

 To get started, you need to navigate to the [ChIP-Seq tool page](https://platform.stjude.cloud/tools/chip-seq).
-Here, you will need to click the "Start" button in the left hand pane to create your tools cloud workspace.
+You'll need to click the "Start" button in the left hand pane.
+This creates a cloud workspace in DNAnexus with the same name.
+After this, you will be able to upload your input files to that workspace.

 ![](../../images/guides/tools/chipseq/click-start.gif)